 If you later decide to revoke access, then complete this procedure:

-- From your personal space, click the Settings icon and then click Manage Access.
+- From your personal folder, click the Settings icon and then click Manage Access.
 In the Manage Access dialog box, click the Remove button (the X) next to the name of the user or group whose access is being revoked:

 - Repeat the process as needed.
 When you have finished removing users and groups, click Save.